Grounded and Gorgeous Decor

 Patterned to Please

 Another effective way to incorporate earth tones into your home is through patterns in nature.
-A floral quilt or a graphic rug showcase these beautiful, organic designs.
+A floral quilt or a graphic rug showcases these beautiful, organic designs.
 This is also an opportunity to explore wall decor featuring serene skylines, closeups of flowers or flowing leaves.
 Something as simple as seashells in a chic bowl can even have a big impact.

 Playing with light is another wonderful way to use earth tones in your decor.
 Lamps with earth-toned shades or sea-glass bases give the whole room a gold or green glow.
 On the other hand, a unique fixture like a chandelier with leaf-shaped metal details serves as a multi-dimensional, nature-inspired conversation piece.